Meet Our Staff

 Amy Myers

-Acting Director of the Gender Justice Clinic and Affiliate Faculty with the Women and the Law Program
+Acting Director of the Gender Justice Clinic and Affiliate Faculty with the Program on Gender, Theory, Law & Practice

 Email: amyers@wcl.american.edu